Thomaston, New York: Power

 PSEG Long Island provides power to all homes and businesses within Thomaston.
 Additionally, PSEG's Port Washington to Great Neck Overhead Transmission Line passes through the village.

 Sewage

 Thomaston is connected to sanitary sewers.
 The eastern portions of the village are within the boundaries of (and are thus served by) the Great Neck Water Pollution Control District.
 The small portion of the village west of Middle Neck Road is within the boundaries of (and is thus served by) the Belgrave Sewer District.

 Water

 Thomaston is primarily located within the boundaries of the Manhasset–Lakeville Water District, which provides the majority of Thomaston with water.
-However, some areas of the village north of the Long Island Rail Road's trancks are within the boundaries of (and are thus served by) the Water Authority of Great Neck North.
+However, some areas of the village north of the Long Island Rail Road's tracks are within the boundaries of (and are thus served by) the Water Authority of Great Neck North.

 Additionally, the Manhasset–Lakeville Water District owns and operates a water tower within the village, known as the Thomaston Tank.